codesnik/calculate-all/README.md

 # }
 ```

-If you provide just one argument to `#calculate_all`, its calculated value will be returned as is.
+If you provide only one argument to `#calculate_all`, its calculated value will be returned as-is.
-Otherwise results would be returned as hash(es) with symbol keys.
+Otherwise, the results will be returned as hash(es) with symbol keys.

 so, `Order.calculate_all(:count)` will return just a single integer, but